-A simple assessment can be obtained by highlighting the statements that ring true for your organisation's current practices (see example below).
-It is quite possible that different areas of the organisation will display characteristics across more than one level within a single topic; choose the description which is the 'best fit'.
+A simple assessment process is illustrated below - a working group has highlighted the key statements that ring true for their organisation's current practices (in yellow).
+It is quite possible that different areas of the organisation will display characteristics across more than one level within a single topic; choose the descriptions which are the 'best fit'.
 Once these broad-brush ratings are made, see where the balance lies; those characteristics that lie upstream of current practice indicate potential areas for improvement.
+The group can then rate the specific attributes that they would like to have in place (in blue), and discuss the possible next-steps that would shift the organisation towards those attributes..
 The final section of this document provides some guidance for following up on an assessment.